Rmarieta/Rmarieta/README.md

 </br>

-:mortar_board: Full-time Software Developer working at EPFL with strong interest and expertise in :
+📌 Full-time Software Developer working for the EPFL with strong interest and expertise in :

 <p align="center">Software Engineering &nbsp; :heavy_plus_sign: &nbsp; Deep Learning &nbsp; :heavy_plus_sign: &nbsp; Computer Vision &nbsp; :heavy_plus_sign: &nbsp; Data Science &nbsp; :heavy_plus_sign: &nbsp; Biotechnology</p>

 </br>

-:file_folder: <b>Software Engineering</b> :
+📁 <b>Software Engineering</b> :

 - Fullstack projects : a mobile <a href="https://github.com/Rmarieta/ChatAppReactNative">Chat App</a>, a <a href='https://github.com/Rmarieta/FullStackDashboard'>Financial Dashboard</a>,  a <a href="https://github.com/Rmarieta/SpotifyAngular">Spotify Clone</a> fetching real user data, and a <a href="https://github.com/Rmarieta/FacebookCloneReactSpring">Facebook Clone</a>.
 - Frontend projects : a <a href='https://github.com/Rmarieta/NFTMarketPlace'>NFT Marketplace</a>, a <a href='https://github.com/Rmarieta/linkedin'>LinkedIn Clone</a> and a <a href='https://github.com/Rmarieta/ReactDashboard'>Responsive Dashboard</a>.